mighty-gerbils/gerbil/doc/guide/eval.md

 ## Use case: loading a configuration file at run-time.

 Suppose you'd like to use scheme as the configuration language for your program.
-For the sake of simplicity, let's assume that its default place is `$HOME/.config/eval-test/config.scm`.
+For the sake of simplicity, let's assume that the config file is `$HOME/.config/eval-test/config.scm`.

 Let's create a project like this: